March 19 Webinar Featuring Bob Collins from BuildForce Canada

-We’re working tirelessly to drive smarter investment, facilitate effective contract strategy, and enable the efficient delivery of large-scale construction projects.
+We’re working tirelessly to build safer and smarter projects, facilitate effective contract strategy, and enable the efficient delivery of large-scale construction projects.

 COAA hosts regular virtual webinars featuring topics and themes critical to the heavy industrial construction industry.
 These sessions are lunch and learn style, held typically over the noon hour.